 The probate estate includes the assets (real property and personal property) which were held in the decedent's name at death, and those which pass under the will.
-This excludestwo general categories of assets: jointly-owned property, and assets payable pursuant to a contract.
+This excludes two general categories of assets: jointly-owned property with rights of survivorship and assets payable pursuant to a contract.

 Real property which you own with another person is typically owned either as "tenants in common" or as "joint with right of survivorship."
 Husband and wife can also own property as "tenants by the entirety."
-Any interest you own as "tenants in common" can be transferred by your will to your designated beneficiary.
+Any interest you own as "tenants in common" can be transferred by your will to your designated beneficiary or to your legal heirs if you die without a will.
 "Joint with survivorship" and "tenants by the entirety" property interests, however, pass directly to the survivor or survivors upon death, by operation of law.
 When you initially acquire and take title to the real property, you are defining the rights and creating this ultimate effect.